lf-edge/eden/docs/tests.md

 Each test suite or individual test must have:

 * A makefile that builds the test
 * A template eden-config.tmpl.
-A template contains the nessesary information about binaries, config of the environment where the test runs, test scenario.
+A template contains the necessary information about binaries, config of the environment where the test runs, test scenario.
 * A test scenario file named eden. **testname**.tests.txt A scenario can contain one or more tests.
 A scenario allows to run bash scripts, escripts and go binaries.

 The test can also contain: